uc-data-services/dlab-sql-spr16/Part1.md

 #SQL Workshop Part 1
-##Outcomes
+## Outcomes
 * Create a simple sql database using the Firefox SQLite Manager
-* Use the INSERT and SELECT commands to modify and query the database
+* Introduce some basic SQL commands (INSERT,SELECT) to modify and query the database
-* Discuss data normalization, including 1NF, 2NF, and 3NF
+* Introduce data modelling and work through and example.
-##Getting started
+## Getting started
 I this workshop we'll use SQLite, a powerful and easy to install database engine.
 Conveniently, it's built in to the Firefox web browser.
 If you don't have Firefox installed, please install it now.
 Once it's installed, you'll need to also install the [SQLite Manager extension](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/).

 ![install sqlite](images/install_sqlite.png)